-We now consider higher order schemes which are obtained by the splittings introduced in Sec. \ref{sec:splittings}.
+We now consider higher-order schemes which are obtained by the splittings introduced in Section \ref{sec:splittings}.
 These schemes are weak order two and they are symmetric in the order of the operators, with repeated operators corresponding to multiple steps with half the stepsize.
-We will focus our attention to two popular splittings which are BAOAB and ABOBA (or OBABO) as in \cite{leimkuhler2013rational}.
-Due to the fact that the modified Euclidean norms developed in the previous section are different for different first order splittings we aren't able to simply compose the results of say OBA and ABO to obtain contraction of OBABO.
+We will focus our attention on two popular splittings which are BAOAB and ABOBA (or OBABO) as in \cite{leimkuhler2013rational}.
+Due to the fact that the modified Euclidean norms developed in the previous section are different for different first-order splitting, we aren't able to simply compose the results of say OBA and ABO to obtain contraction of OBABO.
 First we consider the BAOAB discretization, where we denote a BAOAB chain with initial condition $\left(x_{0},v_{0}\right) \in \mathbb{R}^{2d}$ by $\left(x_{n},v_{n},\xi_{n}\right)_{n \in \mathbb{N}}$, which are defined by the update $\mathcal{BAOAB}$ (\ref{eq:BAO}) and $\left(\xi_{n}\right)_{n \in \mathbb{N}}$ are independent Gaussian random variables.